corda/corda/docs/source/serialization-enum-evolution.rst

 This is achieved through the use of certain annotations.
 Whenever a change is made, an annotation capturing the change must be added (whilst it can be omitted any interoperability will be lost).
-Corda supports two modifications to enumerated types, adding new constants, and renaming exiting constants
+Corda supports two modifications to enumerated types, adding new constants, and renaming existing constants

 .. warning:: Once added evolution annotations MUST NEVER be removed from a class, doing so will break
-    both forward and backward compatability for this version of the class and any version moving forward
+    both forward and backward compatibility for this version of the class and any version moving forward

 The Purpose of Annotating Changes